arunnath8917/second-repo/README.md

-#This is my Second repo
+# This is my Second repo
+it's first time i created files then created repo.